EnricoCorsaro/FAMED/docs/source/getting_started.rst

      >>> star = f.Global('KIC', '006117517', 4687, load_islands=True)

+Similarly to the case of the IDL version, you can also decide to change at runtime the reference subfolder containing the background fit solution obtained with the DIAMONDS+Background code.
+For this purpose the general calling sequence of the GLOBAL module becomes:

+.. code :: python

+     >>> star = f.Global('KIC', '006117517', 4687, 10)

+where in this example the last input, here set to 10, represents the subfolder name that will be considered when reading the background fit solution (instead of the default value 00 read from the input ``famed_configuring_parameters.txt`` file).

 All at once
 -----------
 This method does everything in the step-by-step method with a single command.
 This is helpful if you do not need to examine individual steps of the process and just want to get the results and output created.
 By default this method has ``force=True`` for both ``make_islands`` and ``find_islands``.
 It will only produce plots if the ``save_png`` or ``save_eps`` flags are set in the configuring parameters.